top of page

 Mariposa Grove PHASE 5 – Lower Grove and South Lot (2016 to

-Overview: Through the winter of 2016 (5’ of snow at one point) and into 2017 we constructed two new buildings and two new bus shelters for the Mariposa Grove at the south entrance to Yosemite National Park on Highway 41.
+Through the winter of 2016—when snow depths reached over five feet—and into 2017, Treeline Construction Inc. built two new buildings and two new bus shelters for the Mariposa Grove at Yosemite’s South Entrance along Highway 41.

-One of the two buildings and a bus shelter is located at the Lower Grove Arrival Area which serves as the drop off point for hiking and touring through the massive Mariposa Grove of Giant Sequoias.
+One of the buildings and a bus shelter are located at the Lower Grove Arrival Area, which serves as the drop-off point for visitors hiking and touring among the Giant Sequoias.
+The second, larger building and an additional shelter were constructed at the South Entrance, where the structure now serves as the Visitor Center with a sales area and comfort station.

 bottom of page